Vivian Lee: Huntsman Cancer Institute controversy

-After her resignation, local reporters at the Deseret News discovered more details about the dispute over finances with Huntsman Cancer Institute, including demands for substantial increases in financial transfers from the University to the Huntsman Cancer Institute to fulfill prior agreements.
+After her resignation, local reporters at the Deseret News discovered more details about the dispute over finances with Huntsman Cancer Institute, including demands for substantial increases in financial transfers from the University to the Huntsman Cancer Institute.

 Verily Health Platforms

-In 2018, Lee joined Verily Life Sciences (an Alphabet company) to lead Verily Health Platforms.
-She works closely with Verily's clinical and engineering teams to develop products and platforms that can support health system improvement and advance population health.She was let go from Verily in 2023 as part of reorganisation of the platform.
+From 2018 to 2022, Lee served as President of Health Platforms at Verily, an Alphabet company.
+As the founding leader of health platforms, she helped to launch and grow several new successful businesses in areas of digital health, precision risk insurance, healthcare analytics, mental and behavioral health, and pandemic management, with substantial year-over-year growth during her tenure.
+She announced her departure at the end of 2022 to move to Harvard University to focus on the intersection of tech, climate change and health care, with the aim of building more resilient systems for the future.

 Awards and recognition

 In her academic career Lee was awarded a Rhodes Scholarship to study at Balliol College, Oxford, and was recognized as one of Crain's "40 Under 40."
-In 2009, she received the Chang-Lin Tien Leadership award in 2009.
+In 2009, she received the Chang-Lin Tien Leadership award.
 She was elected to the American Society of Clinical Investigation in 2015 and to the National Academy of Medicine in October 2015.
 In 2019 she received the gold medal, the highest award from the International Society for Magnetic Resonance in Medicine.
 Modern Healthcare listed her among the 100 Most Influential People in Healthcare, ranking her at No. 11.